thatladtemod/FUTMINNA-HELPDESK/README.md

 - The chatbot has a 2-second delay before responding to simulate a more natural conversation
 - Currently designed as a prototype to demonstrate the UI/UX concept
-- Future versions will include integration with actual AI services
+- Future versions will include integration with actual AI services or some other means for better replies